DS-100/fa23/gradproject-testing.md

 {:.no_toc}
 - `frappe.csv` and `meta.csv` contain data on mobile app usage for users in various contexts.
 For general information about the dataset, please refer to `frappe_README.txt`.

-## <span style="color:red">Group Formation + Research Proposal</span>
+## Group Formation + Research Proposal

-## <span style="color:red"> Checkpoint 1: EDA + Internal Peer Review</span>
+The first deliverable of your group project is just to form your group, choose a dataset and submit your research proposal to [this google form](https://forms.gle/KnJPVvbcr6j6wt7GA) by 11:59 pm on 10/06.
+Along with your research proposal, you are required to briefly explore your chosen dataset and describe it in one paragraph.
+You may form groups of 2 or 3 people with any Data 200A/200A/200S student.
+If you are having trouble finding a group, we can assign you to a group if you fill out this [form](https://forms.gle/nPHpmAWgGbjkPYtEA) by 11:59pm on 9/29.

-{:#eda}
+## Checkpoint 1: EDA + Internal Peer Review

 The checkpoint is intended to keep you on track to meet your project goals.
 You will need to submit exploratory data analysis results on Gradescope.
-This will include submitting both a report of your results so far as well as all code necessary to replicate your results. <!-- See the rubric [here](#checkpoint-rubric). -->
+This will include submitting both a report of your results so far as well as all code necessary to replicate your results.
+Your submission should include:

-- **Project Introduction and Goals** Please briefly introduce your project.
+- **Project Introduction and Goals:** Please briefly introduce your project.
 Think about introducing your project to someone who has a background in data science but does not know the dataset and your research question.
 This part should not exceed 500 words.
-Here are some components to help you started:
+Here are some components to help you get started:
   - What is the dataset about?
 How was the data collected?
 What are the available features and information?
 What is the size of the dataset?
   - What questions do you plan to ask about the dataset?
 Why do we care about such a problem?
   - What is your workflow for the project?
 Your first step, second step…